Icemaster-Eric/PyroUI/README.md

 Uses web components for a flexible and versatile ui component library that's supported in every framework.

 ## Usage
-PyroUI is still in development, so to use it, simply add `script.js` and `styles.css` to your project, and link to these files whereever you need to use them.
+Simply add the `script.js` and `styles.css` to your project, and link to these files whereever you need to use them.
 You can get a list of the currently available components from checking `index.html`, as I'm still constantly changing them around.